blender/blender/doc/python_api/rst/info_quickstart.rst

    del collection["MySettings"]

-Note that these properties can only be assigned  basic Python types.
+Note that these properties can only be assigned basic Python types:

 - int, float, string
-- array of ints/floats
+- array of ints or floats
 - dictionary (only string keys are supported, values must be basic types too)

 These properties are valid outside of Python.
 They can be animated by curves or used in driver paths.